drshahizan/software-engineering/materials/module4/pynghaw/readme.md

 Creating a library management system involves a range of key steps, from needs assessment and system design to software development, testing, and implementation.
 By following these steps, you can create a library management system that meets the unique needs of your library and provides better accessibility, searchability, and management of your library resources.
 By implementing a library management system, you can improve your library services and provide a better user experience to your patrons.

+## User Requirements
+Easy-to-use interface:
+The system should have an intuitive, user-friendly interface that makes it easy for library staff and users to navigate and perform tasks.

+## Accessible from multiple devices:
+The system should be accessible from different devices such as desktop computers, laptops, tablets, and smartphones to enable users to access library resources from anywhere.

+## Efficient search and retrieval:
+The system should have a robust search functionality that enables users to quickly find and retrieve library resources such as books, journals, and other materials.

+## Borrowing and lending management:
+The system should support borrowing and lending processes, including tracking the availability and status of library resources, and notifying users when they are overdue.

+## Reservation and renewal of materials:
+The system should enable users to reserve and renew materials online, without having to visit the library in person.

+## Personalized account management:
+The system should provide users with personalized account management features such as managing their borrowing history, viewing their fines, and updating their contact information.

+## Reporting and analytics:
+The system should generate reports and analytics on library usage and performance, including circulation statistics, popular materials, and user behavior.

+Overall, a library management system should be designed with the needs and preferences of library staff and users in mind, to improve the efficiency and effectiveness of library operations and services.

+## System Requirements